fabric8io/fabric8/docs/faqGeneral.md

 Fabric8 is designed to work best on top of Kubernetes and Docker; it means fabric8 will work very well in any environment providing the Kubernetes platform such as RHEL Atomic, OpenShift, Google Compute Engine, Azure etc.

-However we need to be able to work on platforms which don't support Docker; or where you wish to run Java processes directly on the underlying operating system rather than inside docker containers.
-For those platforms we have [Jube](http://fabric8.io/jube/goals.html) which is a pure Java implementation of Kubernetes which emulates Docker.

 #### Is Windows supported

 We recommend using a linux based system for production; preferably if you want a fully managed platform use [Docker](http://docker.io/) and [Kubernetes](http://kubernetes.io) or [OpenShift Origin V3](https://github.com/openshift/origin).

 Windows is currently only partially supported.
 Windows users may consider using [Docker](http://docker.io/) so that all the fabric8 technologies run inside a linux VM in lightweight containers.

-If you need to run Java on real Windows processes then we recommend using [Jube](jube/index.html) which will run your Java containers as real windows processes.

 #### Does Fabric8 use ZooKeeper runtime registry?